 Trovata’s vision is to enhance the bank, not disrupt it.
 By becoming the premier open banking API partner with many of the world’s largest financial institutions, we’ve helped develop these APIs alongside banks to provide better, clearer visibility into your balances and transactions across all your global bank accounts.
 And we’re just getting started, empowering clients of banks and Trovata to automate cash reporting, forecasting, analysis, and money movement.

-Schedule a Trovata platform demo today to discover how our comprehensive suite of automated cash reporting, forecasting, and payment tools can enable you and your team to focus on strategic initiatives that drive value for your business.
+Sign up for Trovata today to discover how our comprehensive suite of automated cash reporting, forecasting, and payment tools can enable you and your team to focus on strategic initiatives that drive value for your business.